 - Windows Server 2003 or above

-Use below steps to find the IPV6 address of your Windows machine.
+Use the below steps to find the IPV6 address of your Windows machine.

 Step 1: Go to Windows search bar and search for the Command prompt by typing 'cmd'.
 There you will see the Command Prompt suggesting as below and select it